-IMPORTANT: The water heater contains factory installed pipe nipples at the hot outlet connections.
+IMPORTANT: The water heater contains factory installed pipe nipples at the cold and hot connections.
 These pipes were tightened to proper orientation at the factory.
 DO NOT ROTATE THESE PIPES WHEN CONNECTING FITTINGS IN THE FIELD.
-The black indicator line on the side of the factory installed pipe nipple must be in line with the arrow on the label shown in Figure 26.
+The black indicator line on the side of the hot outlet pipe nipple must be facing up.
+The black line on the side of the cold inlet nipple must be facing to the right (in line with arrow on adjacent label).
 If orientation is not correct there will be a reduction in water heater performance.